PK (film): Development

-After the success of 3 Idiots, director Rajkumar Hirani and writer Abhijat Joshi started work for the next project.
+After the success of 3 Idiots, director Rajkumar Hirani and writer Abhijat Joshi started work for their next project.
 They had written a story about a character who had the ability to get into another person's mind to make that person a better human being.
 They spent one year to write a story, but it turned out to be similar to Inception (2010).
 After watching Inception, Hirani and Joshi were shocked by the similarities.
 Eventually, they decided to scrap the film, then Hirani and Joshi reworked on the script, changing the entire tone and angle.
 It took five years to make the film and three years to write it.

-In PK, Khan played nine avatars and, during the course of the film, the actor had to chew over 10,000 betelnut preparations called paan.
-Betelnut is a psychoactive stimulant used throughout Asia and characterized by its ability to stain users' mouths red.
+In PK, Khan played nine avatars (costume changes) and, during the course of the film, the actor had to chew over 10,000 betelnut preparations called paan.
+Betelnut is a psychoactive stimulant used throughout Asia and characterised by its ability to stain users' mouths red.
 "In real life paan is not a habit, I have it once in a while but for this film I chew paan for every scene.
 I would at times eat about 100 paans in a day.
 We had a paanwala [a paan maker] on the sets," said Khan in the report.
 For every take, Khan had to eat a fresh paan to fill his mouth.
 Before beginning the shoot, he would eat at least 10–15 paans to get the right color inside his mouth and on his lips.

 Viral Thakkar was the visual effects supervisor.
 The visual effects company was Riva Digital at a point employing 100 artists working on the film.